 As your longtime local Honda dealer, we take pride in each piece of Honda equipment we sell and service.
-We only want the best quality and performance for our customers.
-That is why every time we sell a product to you, we make sure you know everything about safety lawn care operations and equipment maintenance.
+Because we only want the best quality and performance for our customers, we make sure that every time we see a product to you, we also make sure you know everything about safety operations and maintenance procedures.

 Honda Dealer Guide to Everything Lawn Care